 Example Monthly Premiums: $99.50/month for male and $63/month for female.
 Surebridge has some of the more affordable premiums.

 Summary The Best Critical Illnesses Insurance Options

 We provided a lot of information here.
 Are you looking for the “best” critical illness insurance?
 Well, the “best” never exists; every plan has advantages and disadvantages.
 The right one for you is the one that fits YOUR needs and budget.
-However, if we had to pick, in general, Assurity, Washington National, Manhattan Life, and Surebridge all provide plans that have the combination of affordable premium and solid benefits.
+However, if we had to pick, in general, Assurity, Manhattan Life, and Surebridge all provide plans that have the combination of affordable premium and solid benefits.
 Here is the list of the best critical illness insurance options:

 - American National

 We hope you found this article about the best critical illness insurance options informative.
 There are many options.
 What is best for you?
 Contact us or use the form below.
 We are happy to help you any way we can.
 As always, we only work in your and your family’s best interests only.